-CASB believes the federal government's role is to conduct research to develop and promote best practices, recognizing that there are many pathways to excellence in education.
-The fundamental role of the federal government in education is to help ensure equal educational opportunity for each child.
-The federal government shall not set achievement standards nor impose a national assessment.
+CASB believes the federal government's role is to conduct and support research to develop and promote best practices and to communicate information so that states and local school boards can determine how best to improve student achievement.
+The fundamental role of the federal government in education is to help ensure equal educational opportunities for every child.
+The federal government should not set achievement standards or impose a national assessment.